 C++ Deque Iterators

-In C++, the deque container supports random-access iterators.
-These iterators can point to elements within the deque and provide traversal, modification, and access to elements the same as those found in a vector.
+In C++, the deque container enables the use of random-access iterators.
+These iterators have the capability to reference elements within the deque, allowing for traversal, modification, and access to elements in a manner similar to what is seen in a vector.

 Syntax